project-chip/connectedhomeip/docs/silabs/thread/RCP.md

 > `$ cd ot-efr32` <br> > `$ git submodule update --init --recursive`

-After updating the submodules you can checkout the correct branch or commit hash for the system.
+After updating the submodules you can check out the correct branch or commit hash for the system.
 Check the current branch and commit hash used here:
 [Matter Branches and Commit Hashes](../general/COMMIT_HASHES.md)